Last updated: 20 August 2020

 We also offer the following controls:

-If you consider that we are in breach of our obligations under data protection laws, you may lodge a complaint with the Information Commissioner’s Office.
-You have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your habitual residence, place of work or of an alleged infringement of the GDPR.
+If you consider that we are in breach of our obligations under data protection regulation, you may lodge a complaint with the Information Commissioner’s Office.

-We have criteria in place in relation to how we determine the period for which we use your personal information, as well as a process for deletion of your personal information at the end of the relevant retention period.
+We have criteria in place in relation to how we determine the period for which we use your personal data, as well as a process for their deletion at the end of the relevant retention period.
 For more information please contact our Data Protection Officer at the address shown above.
-In certain circumstances, we may be required to retain your personal information for longer where such retention is required by law or record-keeping requirements, including managing our relationship with you, defending any claims, or for tax purposes.
+In certain circumstances, we may be required to retain your personal data for longer where such retention is required by law or record-keeping requirements, including managing our relationship with you, defending any claims, or for tax purposes.

 This statement is not a contract, and it does not create any legal rights or obligations.
-We may change this Notice from time to time in order to reflect changes in the law and/or our privacy practices.
-We will update the date at the top of the Notice accordingly.
-We encourage you to regularly check this Notice online for changes.
+We may change this Statement from time to time in order to reflect changes in the law and/or our privacy practices.
+We will update the date at the top of the Statement accordingly.
+We encourage you to regularly check this Statement online for changes.

 © Royal Society of Chemistry Registered charity number: 207890